 Attendees had an opportunity to engage with leaders in the field of interventional cardiology, get updates on clinical trials and science training, and view live surgical cases presented by select hospitals worldwide.
 “The University of Virginia was honored to be chosen as 1 of 6 hospitals in the U.S., and 1 of 9 hospitals worldwide selected to perform live cases as part of the TCT Conference this year,” says structural and interventional cardiologist Nishtha Sodhi, MD.

-UVA will present the following cases:
+UVA presented the following cases:

 - Transcatheter pulmonary valve replacement using the Edwards Sapien valve system, which was recently FDA-approved for both pulmonary stenosis and regurgitation.
 Performed by: Scott Lim, MD; Nishtha Sodhi, MD; and Michael Hainstock, MD.